aritzLizoain/CNN-Image-Segmentation/README.md

   * Converts predicted masks into labels that can be visualized.
   * Plots original images, labels, and predicted label comparisons.
   * Evaluates the model on the test set.
   * Gives a classification report that analyzes the performance of each class.
-For more information regarding the classification reports please read the [scikit-learn classification report documentation](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html).
+For more information regarding the classification reports please read the [scikit-learn classification report documentation](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html).<br/><br/>

-  All plots, accuracy and loss data throughout the training process, and trained model are saved in the defined paths.

-  Example of the console display while training:
+  All plots, accuracy and loss data throughout the training process, and trained model are saved in the defined paths.<br/>Example of the console display while training:
   ![alt text](https://github.com/aritzLizoain/Image-segmentation/blob/master/Images/Example_Images/console.gif "Training console display")

 * **Caution**: make sure all paths are correct.
-If they are not, it will not be able to load any data.

-    Depending on the used device, training a model can be rather slow (>10'/epoch), particularly when large datasets and number of epochs are being used.
+If they are not, it will not be able to load any data.<br/>Depending on the used device, training a model can be rather slow (>10'/epoch), particularly when large datasets and number of epochs are being used.

 * **Requirements**: working directory path must contain [load_dataset.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/load_dataset.py), [models.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/models.py), [mask.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/mask.py) and [augmentation.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/augmentation.py).